Is equity release a good idea?

 Try the calculator

-Why might equity release be a bad idea?
+Why might equity release be a bad idea for you?

 Like any financial product, equity release involves risks that must be weighed up alongside the benefits, before deciding it’s right for you.
 Here are the main risks to be aware of, but it’s also worth reviewing the small print of any equity release offer you’re made.